-ACCT482: Federal Income Taxation-
+ACCT482: Federal Income Taxation-Corporate (3 cr hrs)

-Corporate
+Knowledge of income taxation laws and regulations is essential for accounting professionals, whether actually preparing taxes or assessing their impact on individuals or businesses.
 Learners study the basic principles of business taxation.
-This course deals primarily with the federal tax laws as they relate to corporations and partnerships.
+Learners examine federal tax laws and regulations as they relate to corporations and pass-through entities including partnerships and S-corporations.
 Prerequisite: ACCT381.

-ACCT483: Cost Accounting
+ACCT483: Cost Accounting (3 cr hrs)

-A study of cost accounting emphasizing managerial cost information for forecasting, planning, control, and behavior factors.
-The course includes a focus on the elements of product costs, including job, process, standard, and variable costing systems and procedures.
-Prerequisite: ACCT381.
+Cost accounting provides critical knowledge for effective strategic, operations, and financial decision making; and cost control.
+Learners explore cost accounting methods and practices with emphasis on costing for forecasting, planning, control, and behavior factors.
+Learners examine the elements of service and product costs, including the application of service, job, process, standard, and variable costing systems and procedures.
+Prerequisites: ACCT381 and MASC110.

-ACCT484: Accounting Information Systems (3 cr hrs) Learners study accounting information systems conceptions and applications.
-Topics include conceptual foundation of AIS, technology information systems, and design processes and concepts.
-Emphasis is on developing learners' abilities to understand the processing of accounting data (with emphasis on the computer environment) and the controls that are necessary to ensure accuracy and reliability of the data processed by the accounting system.
+ACCT484: Accounting Information Systems (3 cr hrs) The use of Accounting Information Systems (AIS) and associated information technologies is the norm for accounting operations.
+Knowledge and skill in AIS use and operations is a core competency for the accounting professional.
+Learners explore conceptual foundation of AIS, technologies for information systems, and design models and methods.
+Successful learners gain the requisite knowledge and skills to access the effectiveness of the processing of accounting data with emphasis on information systems and technology, and to determine the accounting and information system controls that are necessary to ensure accuracy and reliability of the data processed by the accounting system.
+Learners apply the knowledge and skills gained in this course to the auditing field.
+Prerequisite: ACCT285.